What Do Blue Jays Eat? Best Feeders & Food for Canadian Yards

 What do Blue Jays eat?

 Blue Jays prefer larger, high-energy foods they can grab and carry away.
-In most Canadian yards, their preferences stay consistent year-round.
+In most Canadian yards, their food preferences remain fairly consistent year-round.

 - Black oil sunflower seed